ayushidutta/multi-order-rnn/README.md

 ## Training and Test

-To train or test the model, run,
+To train or test the model,

 ```
 python runner.py \